skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Consumer information]

 ##CultureGrams Online
-Learn about the worlds' people with concise profiles of daily life and customs in nearly 200 countries and all U.S. states and Canadian provinces.
+Find detailed descriptions of daily life, customs, and culture in nearly 200 countries and all U.S. states and Canadian provinces.
 [Kids]

 ##Current Biography Illustrated from EBSCOhost
-Magazine-length biographical profiles of celebrities, politicians, entertainers, sports figures, scientists, and other notable figures and newsmakers from the 1940s to the present.
+Magazine-length biographical profiles of celebrities, politicians, entertainers, scientists, and other notable figures and newsmakers from the 1940s to the present.

 ##Early World of Learning from World Book Online
 Narrated stories, games, and leveled reading practice for preschool and elementary school students.
-Includes a basic encyclopedia for the littlest learners.
+Includes a basic encyclopedia for the youngest learners.
 [Kids]

 ##ERIC from OCLC FirstSearch